 Costa Dorada Tourist Resorts & Towns

-Salou is extremely popular with the Brits and other northern Europeans who flock here to spend their summer holidays.
-Salou is well known for it’s fantastic sandy beaches and the super PortAventura theme park resort.
-In total, Salou has over 30 Blue Flag beaches with the longest being Llevant Beach, the Passeig Jaume I promenade runs adjacent to Llevant Beach.
-PortAventura houses plenty of luxury hotels on the resort and the Costa Caribe Aquatic Park.
-The theme park itself boasts one of the fastest roller-coasters in Europe and many other thrilling rides.
+Salou is popular with the Brits and other northern Europeans.
+Millions flock here to spend their summer holidays.
+Salou is known for it’s fantastic sandy beaches and the super PortAventura theme park resort.
+In total, Salou has over 30 Blue Flag beaches with the longest being Llevant Beach.
+The Passeig Jaume I promenade runs alongside Llevant Beach.